bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/hyperbolic-trajectory-example.md

 2. Find the hyperbolic mean anomaly, $M_h$, from the eccentric anomaly
 3. Find the time since perigee, $t$, from the mean anomaly

-Eq. {eq}`eq:eccentric-anomaly-true-anomaly-hyperbola` gives the eccentric anomaly in terms of the true anomaly.
+@eq:eccentric-anomaly-true-anomaly-hyperbola gives the eccentric anomaly in terms of the true anomaly.
 The only unknown parameter is the eccentricity of the hyperbola, which we need to find from the given orbital elements.
 Since we have $v_p$ and $r_p$ in the problem statement, we can calculate the angular momentum followed by the eccentricity.

 ```{code-cell} ipython3
 import numpy as np